 Origins of Santa Claus

 Today’s image of Santa Claus is vastly different from the one that many believe was the inspiration behind the icon in the first place.
 Far from being a rotund jolly man with rosy cheeks that is instantly recognizable today, the Turkish monk St. Nicholas was a much more humble-sounding man.
-While his exact date of birth isn’t known, it is generally assumed to have been around 250 A.D. in Patara which was, at the time, in a town called Myra.
+While his exact date of birth isn’t known, it is generally assumed to have been around A.D.
+250 in Patara which was, at the time, in a town called Myra in Anatolia.

 Saint Nicholas’ Good Deeds

-Stories of his incredible generosity have become something of a legend over the centuries.
-This most pious of people has reportedly used his own inherited means to donate to the less fortunate.
-Other accounts state that he would often travel the country and help the poor and/or infirm whenever and wherever he could.
-Some of these tales are better known than others, but surely one of the most often recounted stories concerns three sisters who were at risk of being sold into slavery by their very own father.
-St Nicholas provided each sister with a personal dowry so that she may find herself a groom to take care of her.
+Stories of his incredible generosity became legendary.
+This most pious of people reportedly used his own inherited money to donate to the less fortunate.
+Accounts tell us that he traveled the country and helped the poor and infirm whenever he could.
+One of the most often recounted stories concerns three sisters who were at risk of being sold into slavery by their very own father.
+St Nicholas secretly provided each sister with a personal dowry so that she may find herself a groom to take care of her.

-It was this and many other similar stories that led to Nicholas’s increase in renown.
+Saint Nicholas’s reputation spread throughout Europe.
 Over time he became better known as the sole protector of children and sailors.
 Such was his appeal that the 6th of December, the date of his death, is St. Nicholas’s Day.
-This is an auspicious day for people to buy something big or seal matrimony.
-During the Renaissance, St. Nicholas was easily the most popular saint in the whole of continental Europe, and he survived the Protestant Reformation while other saints grew in popularity.
+This is an auspicious day for people to buy something big or get married.
+During the Renaissance, St. Nicholas was possibly the most popular saint in the whole of continental Europe, and he survived the Protestant Reformation while other saints grew in popularity.
 St Nicholas is as well-known nowadays as he had always been, particularly in the Netherlands, where they called him Sinterklaas.

 Saint Nicholas Appears in America